Representation theory: Unitary representations

-A unitary representation of a group G is a linear representation φ of G on a real or (usually) complex Hilbert space V such that φ(g) is a unitary operator for every g ∈ G. Such representations have been widely applied in quantum mechanics since the 1920s, thanks in particular to the influence of Hermann Weyl, and this has inspired the development of the theory, most notably through the analysis of representations of the Poincaré group by Eugene Wigner.
-One of the pioneers in constructing a general theory of unitary representations (for any group G rather than just for particular groups useful in applications) was George Mackey, and an extensive theory was developed by Harish-Chandra and others in the 1950s and 1960s.
+A unitary representation of a group $G$ is a linear representation $\varphi$ of $G$ on a real or (usually) complex Hilbert space $V$ such that $\varphi(g)$ is a unitary operator for every $g\in G$.
+Such representations have been widely applied in quantum mechanics since the 1920s, thanks in particular to the influence of Hermann Weyl, and this has inspired the development of the theory, most notably through the analysis of representations of the Poincaré group by Eugene Wigner.
+One of the pioneers in constructing a general theory of unitary representations (for any group $G$ rather than just for particular groups useful in applications) was George Mackey, and an extensive theory was developed by Harish-Chandra and others in the 1950s and 1960s.

-A major goal is to describe the "unitary dual", the space of irreducible unitary representations of G. The theory is most well-developed in the case that G is a locally compact (Hausdorff) topological group and the representations are strongly continuous.
-For G abelian, the unitary dual is just the space of characters, while for G compact, the Peter–Weyl theorem shows that the irreducible unitary representations are finite-dimensional and the unitary dual is discrete.
-For example, if G is the circle group S^{1}, then the characters are given by integers, and the unitary dual is Z.
+A major goal is to describe the "unitary dual", the space of irreducible unitary representations of $G$.
+The theory is most well-developed in the case that $G$ is a locally compact (Hausdorff) topological group and the representations are strongly continuous.
+For $G$ abelian, the unitary dual is just the space of characters, while for $G$ compact, the Peter–Weyl theorem shows that the irreducible unitary representations are finite-dimensional and the unitary dual is discrete.
+For example, if $G$ is the circle group $S^1$, then the characters are given by integers, and the unitary dual is $\Z$.

-For non-compact G, the question of which representations are unitary is a subtle one.
+For non-compact $G$, the question of which representations are unitary is a subtle one.
 Although irreducible unitary representations must be "admissible" (as Harish-Chandra modules) and it is easy to detect which admissible representations have a nondegenerate invariant sesquilinear form, it is hard to determine when this form is positive definite.
 An effective description of the unitary dual, even for relatively well-behaved groups such as real reductive Lie groups (discussed below), remains an important open problem in representation theory.
 It has been solved for many particular groups, such as SL(2,R) and the Lorentz group.